munozrc/basic-slider/README.md

 ## How to use

-First you need to copy the `slider.js` and `slider.css` files to your project.
-You can download them from here.
+First you need to copy the [`slider.js`](https://raw.githubusercontent.com/munozrc/basic-slider/main/src/lib/slider.js) and [`slider.css`](https://raw.githubusercontent.com/munozrc/basic-slider/main/src/lib/slider.css) files to your project.

 ***HTML***